natverse/elmr/README.md

 ### Updating

 **elmr** and its dependencies are still under fairly heavy development.
-You can conveniently bring the devlopment versions up to date by doing:
+You can conveniently bring the development versions up to date by doing:

 ```r
 devtools::update_packages("elmr", dependencies = TRUE)